Dense Fog Advisory issued for Coastal Cumberland, Coastal York by NWS - News Break

 Dense Fog Advisory issued for Coastal Cumberland, Coastal York by NWS

-Effective: 2021-07-14 08:05:00 EDT Expires: 2021-07-14 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Coastal Cumberland; Coastal York DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 11 AM EDT THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...In New Hampshire, Coastal Rockingham County.
-In Maine, Coastal York and Coastal Cumberland Counties. * WHEN...Until 11 AM EDT this morning. * IMPACTS...Hazardous driving conditions due to low visibility.alerts.weather.gov
+Effective: 2021-07-15 07:00:00 EDT Expires: 2021-07-15 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Coastal Cumberland; Coastal York DENSE FOG ADVISORY IN EFFECT FROM 7 AM TO 11 AM EDT THURSDAY * WHAT...Visibility 1/4 mile or less in dense fog. * WHERE...In New Hampshire, Coastal Rockingham County.
+In Maine, Coastal York and Coastal Cumberland Counties. * WHEN...From 7 AM to 11 AM EDT Thursday. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL DETAILS...The dense fog will be slow to dissipate this morning.alerts.weather.gov

 Comments / 0